kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

 # Microsoft Entra ID OIDC Integration for Kubecost

+{% hint style="info" %}
+OIDC is only officially supported on Kubecost Enterprise plans.
+{% endhint %}

 This guide will take you through configuring OIDC for Kubecost using a Microsoft Entra ID (formerly Azure AD) integration for SSO and RBAC.

 ## Prerequisites